tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/security_group_rule_set.html.markdown

 sidebar_current: "docs-tencentcloud-resource-security_group_rule_set"
 description: |-
   Provides a resource to create security group rule.
-This resource is similar with tencentcloud_security_group_lite_rule, rules can be ordered and configure descriptions
+This resource is similar with tencentcloud_security_group_lite_rule, rules can be ordered and configure descriptions.
 ---

 # tencentcloud_security_group_rule_set

 Provides a resource to create security group rule.
-This resource is similar with tencentcloud_security_group_lite_rule, rules can be ordered and configure descriptions
+This resource is similar with tencentcloud_security_group_lite_rule, rules can be ordered and configure descriptions.

 ~> **NOTE:** This resource must exclusive in one security group, do not declare additional rule resources of this security group elsewhere.